AmadeusITGroup/otter/docs/testing/POST_MESSAGE_INTERCEPTOR.md

 # PostMessageInterceptor

 The ``PostMessageInterceptor`` is a protractor tool to ease the testing of ``window.postMessage`` calls.
-Its main goal is to gather the data sent and enable the e2e scenarios to create expectations upon it.
+Its main goal is to gather the data sent and enable the e2e scenarios to create expectations from this data.

 ## How to set up